Royal tours of Australia: Charles III's reign

 The Princess Royal, as Colonel-in-Chief to the Royal Australian Corps of Signals (RA Sigs), travelled to New South Wales, Victoria and Queensland from 8 to 11 November 2025 to mark 100 years since the formation of the Corps.
 During her visit, Anne also attended a series of commemorative events for Remembrance Day in Sydney and Brisbane.

 Visits to external territories

-Queen Elizabeth II visited the Cocos (Keeling) Islands in 1954 while the territory was still administered by Singapore.
+Queen Elizabeth II visited the Cocos (Keeling) Islands on 5 April 1954, while the territory was still administered by the Colony of Singapore.

-A visit was made to Norfolk Island in 1974.
+Queen Elizabeth II visited Norfolk Island on 11 February 1974.